-100 Greatest Guitar Solos, No. 4: Pink Floyd — "Comfortably Numb" (David Gilmour)
+100 Greatest Guitar Solos: No. 4 "Comfortably Numb" (David Gilmour)

 How do you reason with two guys who once went to court over the artistic ownership of a big rubber pig?

 That was Bob Ezrin’s mission when he agreed to co-produce Pink Floyd’s The Wall with guitarist David Gilmour and bassist/vocalist Roger Waters.
 The legendary tensions between the two feuding Floyds came to a head during sessions for The Wall in 1979 — which was why Ezrin was called in.

 “My job was to mediate between two dominant personalities,” recalls Ezrin.
 However, the producer turned out to be no mere referee, but contributed plenty ideas of his own.
 “I fought for the introduction of the orchestra on that record,” says Ezrin.
 “This became a big issue on ‘Comfortably Numb,’ which Dave saw as a more bare-bones track.
 Roger sided with me.
 So the song became a true collaboration—it’s David’s music, Roger’s lyric and my orchestral chart.”

 Gilmour’s classic guitar solo was cut using a combination of the guitarist’s Hiwatt amps and Yamaha rotating speaker cabinets, Ezrin recalls.
 But with Gilmour, he adds, equipment is secondary to touch; “You can give him a ukulele and he’ll make it sound like a Stradivarius.”